cchristabel/datamodelling_and_design/README.md

 The database consisted of the following tables:

 Customers:
-This table stored all customer-specific details, including:
+This table stores all customer-specific details, including:
 Name
 Gender
 Address